Below is a list of projects that the Town is currently working on to meet permit requirements under the State MS4 permit.

 - Sydney Drive Detention Pond Retrofit

 - This project is located in a wooded area on a Town-owned parcel that is adjacent to Sydney Drive in Lang Farm.
 The detention pond will be retrofitted into an underground storage and infiltration chamber that will manage 14.9% of the high flow reduction target.
 The Town worked with Dubois & King for the design and the University of New Hampshire’s Stormwater Center.
 A sand layer with 10% drinking water treatment residuals from Champlain Water District will be placed under the chambers in order to achieve phosphorus removal with the system.
-The Town received a grant from the Vermont Agency of Transportation in the amount of $304,942 for engineering services and construction.
-Construction is expected to take place in 2020.
+The project was completed in October 2020.
+The total project cost was $475,973.
+The Town received grant funding from the Vermont Agency of Transportation and Department of Environmental Conservation in the amount of $309,639.
+The cost to the Town was $166,334.

 - LDS Church Detention Ponds Retrofit